Join our mobile Rapid Response Network!

 In both fable and fact, caribou — or reindeer, as they are known when domesticated — are renowned for their long-distance travels.

-For caribou, survival in the harsh Arctic, where the ecosystem is fragile and plant growth slow, requires this almost constant movement.
 The food and habitat resources of the Arctic ecosystem on which caribou depend are easily destroyed by human disturbance.
-Unfortunately, such disturbances are widespread and include oil and gas exploration, roads and infrastructure, and, increasingly, the impacts of a changing climate.
+Unfortunately, such disturbances are widespread and include oil and gas exploration, mining, roads, infrastructure and, increasingly, the impacts of a changing climate.

 Defenders' Impact